lldap/lldap/README.md

 LLDAP is much lighter to run (<10 MB RAM including the DB), easier to configure (no messing around with DNS or security policies) and simpler to use.
 It also comes conveniently packed in a docker container.

+### vs Kanidm

+[Kanidm](https://kanidm.com) is an up-and-coming Rust identity management platform, covering all your bases: OAuth, Linux accounts, SSH keys, Radius, WebAuthn.
+It comes with a (read-only) LDAPS server.

+It's fairly easy to install and does much more; but their LDAP server is read-only, and by having more moving parts it is inherently more complex.
+If you don't need to modify the users through LDAP and you're planning on installing something like [KeyCloak](https://www.keycloak.org) to provide modern identity protocols, check out Kanidm.

 ## I can't log in!